Bahrain court upholds sentences on uprising leaders

 Jane Kinninmont, of London's Chatham House, said the verdict sent a tough message to protesters as well as Western countries which have urged Manama to compromise with its opponents.

-"The authorities may be trying to show their strength ahead of a planned dialogue with political societies," she argued, saying this could backfire if protests and clashes escalated.
+"The authorities may be trying to show their strength ahead of a planned dialogue with political societies," she argued, saying this could backfire if protests and clashes escalate.

 "This may also send a message to the international community about the limits of pressure.
 Strong Saudi backing for Bahrain has made it less interested in what the West has to say."